FarzamTP/Flask-Swagger-Image-Classifier-API/README.md

 # Flask-Swagger-Image-Classification-API
-* This project aims to get an image's url as a request, and classify the image to return the result to user via OpenAPI protocols.
+* This project aims to classify a given image as ***Cat/Dog***.
+The image is passed to the server via OpenAPI protocol.

 ## How to run
 ### Wihhout Docker Image